Trails & Routes

 When overtaking cyclists, it is recommended to do so at a distance of at least one metre.
 Failing to overtake a bicycle at a safe distance can incur a $400 fine and 2 demerit points.
 For more information visit https://rsc.wa.gov.au/Road-Rules/Browse/Cyclist

 Yes.
-The Shire of Kalamunda is a cycling friendly community and embraces cyclists who ride for the purposes of commuting, recreation and competition on our roads.
+The City of Kalamunda is a cycling friendly community and embraces cyclists who ride for the purposes of commuting, recreation and competition on our roads.
 We expect riders to know their rights and responsibilities for riding, and for cyclists and drivers to mutually respect each other.
-When an event is on the Shire imposes a number of conditions and traffic management obligations on race organisers.
+When an event is on the City imposes a number of conditions and traffic management obligations on race organisers.

-Cyclists do not need Shire approval to train or ride recreationally in the area.
+Cyclists do not need City approval to train or ride recreationally in the area.

-5. How many organised cycling events are held in the Shire?
+5. How many organised cycling events are held in the City?

 6. When will impacted residents be notified about a cycling event?